Maryland approves $3.5 million settlement over Jordan McNair’s death

 “It was a long time coming,” Kopp, the state treasurer, said of the settlement.
 “And the suffering involved is so difficult to measure, but it has to be recognized. … I know that the friends and family of Jordan McNair will be pleased to know that there really have been changes made since that terrible episode.”

 After the completion of both investigations, Durkin was reinstated and then fired the following day amid public backlash.
 Durkin’s contract runs through the end of 2021.
 Because he was not fired for cause, Maryland owed the former coach a buyout of more than $5 million, with the final payments coming this year.
-Durkin is now the co-defensive coordinator at Ole Miss.
+Durkin is now the co-defensive coordinator at the University of Mississippi.

 Following the 2018 season, Maryland overhauled its football staff and hired Locksley to lead the program.
 None of the previous on-field assistant coaches remained with the program under Locksley.
 The McNair family has a strong relationship with Locksley, who as offensive coordinator once recruited McNair and can relate to the family’s grief after losing his son Meiko in 2017.